-The application window has been extended until the end of November and there is the option to extend the repayment period to ten years, make interest only payments or take a payment holiday (subject to proof of necessity)
+The application window has been extended to 31st January 2021 and there is the option to extend the repayment period to ten years, make interest only payments or take a payment holiday (subject to proof of necessity)

 - Simple online self-certified application- this has gone live today with most of the major high street banks.

 - Approach your own bank first, but you can also try other lenders if can’t access with own bank.

 - Can borrow lower of £50,000 or 25% of turnover.